decred/decrediton/README.md

 ### Keeping up with dcrd/dcrwallet changes

-If you're developing decrediton improvements on a daily basis, you need to also keep up to date with dcrd/dcrwallet changes (specially when developing things like new grpc calls).
+If you're developing decrediton improvements on a daily basis, you need to also keep up to date with dcrd/dcrwallet changes (especially when developing things like new grpc calls).

 In that case, instead of copying the binaries to `/bin` it's better to symlink them so that you only need a single step (go install) to run newer versions of